psychemedia/storytelling-notes/undutiful-daughter.md

 "Who told you that?" asked her mother.

-"It was said by the dog when he uttered ' Wow- wow.' "
+"It was said by the dog when he uttered 'Wow- wow.'"

 "I would not believe the bark of a dog," said her mother.